 The version with the rotary pump is built like a tank.
-Matter of fact, they might be even tankier than many modern commercial machines in the market.
-It does not have an internal water tank and can only draw water from a connected tap from an external water source, like from a jerry can.
+Matter of fact, they might be even tanky than many modern commercial machines in the market.
+It does not have an internal water tank and can only draw water from a connected tap from an external water source, like from a Jerry can.
 The bad news is, this machine can’t use those cheap disposable water softener cartridges.

 Warning: Be careful of hot surfaces, water and steam at all time.